ONLYOFFICE/onlyoffice-liferay/README.md

-# Liferay ONLYOFFICE integration app
+# Liferay ONLYOFFICE Connector

-This app enables users to edit office documents from [Liferay](https://www.liferay.com/) using ONLYOFFICE Docs packaged as Document Server - [Community or Enterprise Edition](#onlyoffice-docs-editions).
+This connector enables users to edit office documents from [Liferay](https://www.liferay.com/) using ONLYOFFICE Docs packaged as Document Server - [Community or Enterprise Edition](#onlyoffice-docs-editions).

 ## Features

-The app allows to:
+The connector allows to:

 * Create and edit text documents, spreadsheets, and presentations.
 * Share documents with other users.